 Try to make sure that storm damage and natural disasters are covered and that the amount you are insured for covers the rebuilding cost.

 If you own an apartment then building insurance is normally included in your service fee but third party insurance is advisable.

 Contents Insurance is always a good idea but not essential and the insurance company will insist on many conditions like burglar bars etc being met.
 Valuables are virtually never covered and so many conditions and exclusions exist that I have never bothered to cover our valuables.

 So many Italian insurance companies have house insurance policies that seem designed to find loopholes to get out of paying no matter what and understanding the insurance small print in English is bad enough let alone in Italian.

-Anyway it is not a forgone conclusion that insurance premiums will be higher in your own country for house insurance.
-Italy has very high insurance premiums generally and insurance companies in the UK and Holland often have lower insurance premiums than available in Italy and offer far better service.
+Anyway, it is not a forgone conclusion that house insurance premiums will be higher in your own country.
+Italy has very high insurance premiums generally and insurance companies in the UK, Holland (and many other countries too) often have lower insurance premiums than those in Italy.
+They also offer far better service in my experience.

 Many UK companies are